“Shout for joy to the LORD, all the earth. Worship the LORD with gladness…” (Psalm 100:1-2)

 - There will be no access to the basement or church hall.

-- There will be only one washroom in use, the one in the church foyer.
+- There will be only one washroom in use, the one next to the church foyer.

 - The coat closet will be cordoned off.